LeLapinDeLaForet/privategooglecalendars/readme.txt

 == Changelog ==

+= 20201013 =
+* Add possibility to use proper JavaScript callback in place of event link URL to Google Agenda

 = 20201003 =
 * Add possibility to use source information in event link in place of event link URL to Google Agenda